TO ASK YOUR FRANCHISOR

 □ Do franchisees use a standard computerised accounting package?
 Is there any custom-designed software?
 What does it cover: quoting, ordering, invoicing, reporting?
 Is it integrated with other systems, eg. tills or stock control?
 Can I access it via the Internet when away from the business?
 How often is it upgraded?

 For a franchise to be responsive to customer needs, successful and, above all, a ‘happy family’, there must be constant two-way communication between franchisor and franchisee.
 Ask the franchisor:

 □ What systems do you have for keeping franchisees in touch with you and each other?
-Eg, mailings, e-mail, intranet, telephone support, personal visits, newsletters, seminars, regional meetings, conferences.
+Eg, mailings, e-mail, intranet, closed social media groups, text alerts, telephone support, personal visits, newsletters, seminars, regional meetings, conferences.
 How regular are these?

 □ Is there a formal system for franchisees to make suggestions?
 Test new ideas?

 □ What are relationships like between the franchisees?
 Between franchisor and franchisees?

 □ Do you have a Franchise Advisory Council and how does it work?

 □ How are disputes resolved?
 Is there an alternative disputes resolution procedure?
 Has it ever been used?
 What was the outcome?

 If all the above seems a bit daunting, don't be put off.
 Franchisors are used to answering questions about their businesses, and expect to have to satisfy enquirers and their professional advisors as to the integrity of their business.
 You owe it to yourself to be thorough.

 If you are thinking of buying a franchise, it will pay you to sit down and work out what you need to know before you meet with the franchisor.
 It will probably take several meetings, with increasing levels of detail, before you are in a position to make your decision, so be prepared for that.